This map of electric vehicle chargers shows how climate change is an infrastructure problem

 The infrastructure bill may be further modified by the House before it reaches President Joe Biden’s desk, but many of the elements that were dropped have been added to another bill that’s headed for the House: the $3.5 trillion budget plan.

-As agreed to by Senate Democrats, that plan incorporates many of the Biden administration’s climate proposals, including tax credits for solar, wind and electric vehicles; a carbon tax on imports; and requirements for utilities to increase the amount of renewables in their energy mix.
+As agreed to by Senate Democrats, that plan incorporates many of the Biden administration’s climate proposals, including tax credits for solar, wind, and electric vehicles; a carbon tax on imports; and requirements for utilities to increase the amount of renewables in their energy mix.
 Senators can approve the budget by simple majority vote during “reconciliation,” though by then it will almost certainly have been trimmed again.

-[Over 100,000 readers rely on The Conversation’s newsletter to understand the world.
-Sign up today.]

 Overall, the bipartisan infrastructure bill looks like a small but genuine down payment on a more climate-friendly transport sector and electric power grid, all of which will take years to build out.